reTXT/concurrency-java/README.md

   * Very similar to those described in [WWDC 2015 - Session #226](https://developer.apple.com/videos/play/wwdc2015-226/)
   * Conditions - Required to bet met before operation can be executed
     * Examples
-      * Mutually Exclusion - Ensure only one instance of operations with this condition can execute simulataneously
+      * Mutual Exclusion - Ensure only one instance of operations with this condition can execute simulataneously
       * No Cancelled Dependencies - Ensure operation executes only if no dependencies were cancelled
       * Delay - Delay start of operation for a specific time period
     * Easy creation of new conditions such as network reachability or UI modal exclusion